 Clutter commonly sneaks into screencast recordings.
 However, a messy desktop or too many visible Chrome tabs doesn’t mean you need to re-record.
 Let’s face it, most teachers don’t have time.

 Hide the clutter instead.
 You can also make messy backgrounds disappear by resizing or cropping your recording.
-It only takes seconds when you’re using the Screencast-O-Matic’s video editor.
+It only takes seconds when you’re using Screencast-O-Matic’s Video Editor.

-Just click on your Main Video in the editor then adjust the box handles to remove unwanted backgrounds from your recordings.
+When you are in the editor, just click on your Main Video to adjust the box handles to remove unwanted backgrounds from your recordings.

 The change will apply to the entire video in the editing timeline.